-Point-of-care testing (POCT) is a rapidly expanding segment of the healthcare industry, especially for at-home care and disease management.
+Point-of-care testing (POCT) is a rapidly expanding segment of the healthcare industry.
 This expansion is driven by an increasingly diverse array of advanced medical diagnostic equipment that can be used at or near the point of care, which leads to easier testing and faster clinical decisions.
-POCT equipment measures a wide range of health indicators, including blood glucose, electrolyte concentrations, cardiovascular markers, cholesterol, drug levels, urine chemistry, infectious diseases, organ function, and immune response.
+POCT equipment measures a wide range of health indicators, including pathogen detection, electrolyte concentrations, cardiovascular markers, cholesterol, drug levels, urine chemistry, infectious diseases, organ function, and immune response.

 Scaling down both the fluidics and the chemistry for a device is not as simple as just making things smaller.
 Chemical reactions often behave differently as the volume is decreased.
 In many cases this has a positive effect on performance—for example, reactions often proceed more rapidly in small volumes, with less reagent consumption.